We use the nachos java version 5.0 to test the practical assignments

 }

-changed> line x,x,x, on the Prueba.java. thanks Juan carlos.
+last edit 15/09/2011changed> line x,x,x, on the Prueba.java. thanks Juan carlos.

 changed> grammar and spelling (attempt to improve)